The Continuing Education in Dressage Judging Program was developed by the

 This program combines classroom lecture with actual practice judging at a competition or a clinic setting with demonstration riders.
 It would include, at the minimum, 3 hours of practice judging and 1 hour of lecture, discussion and Q&A time.
 Participants should be prepared to judge full tests orally if asked.

 This one-day program follows a structured curriculum and format on Musical Freestyle.
-The curriculum must be taught by an “L” Faculty member and will include the following lecture topics: Music, Choreography, and Judging Information.
+The curriculum must be taught by an L Faculty member and will include the following lecture topics: Music, Choreography, and Judging Information.
 Audio and audiovisual components will complement the lecture.
 No live demonstration horses are needed for this program.

 The length of the program must be a minimum of three hours and include a combination of lecture, video and/or live horses doing tests or movements and Q&A.

-Traditional riding clinics, in which an instructor works with one individual and participants may only observe the instruction, are not eligible; the instruction must actively involve and/or be directed at the participants and audience
+Traditional riding clinics, in which an instructor works with one individual and participants may only observe the instruction, are not eligible; the instruction must actively involve and/or be directed at the participants and audience.

 to receive the grant.
 The grant requirements and application are available on our forms and documents page.

-Grants for this USDF program funded are by The Dressage Foundation's Edgar Hotz Judges’ Fund.
+Grants for this USDF program are funded by The Dressage Foundation's Edgar Hotz Judges’ Fund.

-If you are interested in organizing, participating or instructing a 'Continuing Education in Dressage Judging Program please contact our USDF Programs Coordinator, at (859) 971-2277 or Judgescommittee@usdf.org.
+If you are interested in organizing, participating or instructing a Continuing Education in Dressage Judging Program please contact the Judges Committee Liaison, at (859) 971-2277 or Judgescommittee@usdf.org.